AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 ### Account ID structure

 The remote Interchain Abstract Account will have the same account sequence but will have a different trace.
 Let's take an example.
-A account on `Neutron` with account sequence `42` wants to create accounts on `Osmosis` and `Stargaze`.
+An account on `Neutron` with account sequence `42` wants to create accounts on `Osmosis` and `Stargaze`.

 - Their account ID on `Neutron` is `local-42`.
 - Their account ID on `Osmosis` is `neutron-42`.